arm/remoteproc-runtime/docs/USAGE.md

 1. **Determine the target processor name**

-    In addition to the image, shim requires the target processor name passed via `remoteproc.name` annotation.
+    Shim requires the target processor name passed via `remoteproc.name` annotation.
 You can find the required value by interrogating `sysfs` **on a remoteproc enabled target**:

     ```sh
     # One of /sys/class/remoteproc/.../name, for example: